iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 ## But, how to reduce ping ?
 Yet, when several players connect (more than 3 in average), clients start to suffer from increasing ping, which end up creating seconds of latency for players' movements.
 But how does this happen ?
 It seems the server is overcrowded !
-In fact, we are DDOSing our own server by sending way to many messages at the same time.
+In fact, we are DDOSing our own server by sending way too many messages at the same time...

 A first thing we could do is to reduce the frequency of communications with the server to reduce the ping.
 Indeed it works, but it also make movements less smooth, and ask to change the way we designed the game.
 Whatever the solution we develop next, this is a good thing to do when possible, because it will greatly help the server and reduce its charge.

-But we will now look into another issue we had with this code, and that I didn't talk about when explaining sockets : its communicating protocol.
+But we will now look into another issue we had with this code, and that I didn't talk much about when explaining sockets : its communicating protocol.

 ## The road to UDP connection
 ### What is UDP and why would we want to use that ?